ASP-03/Weather_Dashboard_App/README.md

    - Value: Your OpenWeatherMap API key
 6. Deploy!

-> ⚠️ **Security Note**: Never commit your `.env` file or expose your API keys in your repository.
-Always use environment variables in your deployment platform.

 The Vite framework preset ensures that:
 - Build commands are correctly configured
 - Output directory is properly set